VarshiniAdurti28/ColorQuest/README.md

 ## Problem Statement:
 Build a HSV-based color picker application similar to Google Color Picker, using Svelte.
 The picker should allow all three degrees of freedom (as in the Google Picker - hue with bottom slider, saturation on horizontal axis, value on vertical axis); any layout can be used to achieve this.
 It should also support 5 color formats (HEX, RGB, CMYK, HSL, HSV), allowing the user to input a value in any of these formats to change the selected color.
 Clicking and dragging the mouse on the slider or picker should also change all 5 values in real time.

+## Languages/Frameworks Used:

+HTML, CSS, Javascript, Svelte, Chroma-js (For Color Conversions)

+## Installation Steps:

+- Clone this repository on your machine.
+- Open terminal after navigating into the cloned repo (using cd)
+- use the command to start a local host server: npm run dev -- --open
+- The ColorQuest color picker is opened now on one of your browsers!

+## Features:

+- Responsive Web Design which adjusts accordingly on all devices.
+- Properly Aligned Styling
+- All features of Google COlor Picker have been implemented:
+    - Drag Selector for selecting hue in HSL/HSV
+    - A Gradient Selector with drag/ pick and drop select option
+    - Real-time changing display of HSL, HSV, HEX, CMYK and RGB values (With Shadow Effect on hovering)
+    - Change in any of the color codes converts the remaining color codes in real-time

 ## Resources Used: